In a short two-part conversation with Professor Sir Charles Godfray, Part 2 is about land use, farming, food, sharing/sparing and trade-offs.

 CG: It would mean a different way of thinking for farmers, not only as producers of food, but as stewards of the land and producers of other land-based environmental products.

-ENDS of Part 2
+END of Part 2 (part 1 here)